elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 end
 ```

-> Actually, the `bought_from` should be also a `belongs_to` relation, pointing to a table with nurseries, or contacts.
-But
+> Actually, the `bought_from` should be also a `belongs_to` relation, pointing to a table with contacts, like friends, other
-> there's more to come, so let's keep it like this for the time being.
+> gardens, commercial nurseries.
+But since there's so much more to come, let's keep it like this for the time being.

 What does the `belongs_to` macro really do?
-Let's have a look by letting Ecto create our database according to this schema.
+How does impact our physical database structure?
+For this, we need to update the
+database structure with the new definitions, that is, we need a migration.

 You came here after doing the more introductiory how-tos and tutorials, so you know how to set up an Elixir project, how to
 configure your Ecto-DBMS connection, how to have Ecto create a database, and you know how to handle migrations.